 We have found what appears to be one of the inauguration Jeeps, in a very unlikely place.
 Robert Vaageskar in Norway contacted CJ3B.info to tell us about his white 1953 CJ-3B, serial number 453GB2 12172.

-The Jeep currently has a two-tone paint job and steel hardtop, installed in Norway in 1957, but Robert is planning to restore this significant piece of Jeep heritage and American heritage to its original condition.
+It currently has a two-tone paint job and steel hardtop, installed in Norway in 1957, but Robert is hoping to restore this significant piece of Jeep heritage and American heritage to its original condition.

 The drawbar is still in place, but the ball is missing.
 Additional front and rear marker lights were probably installed to meet Norwegian regulations.